megaoptim/megaoptim-wp/readme.txt

     Yes!
 You need to use the CloudFlare plugin with correct credentials or setup credentials in the Settings > Advanced menu.
 If the credentials are setup correctly, the plugin will automatically purge from the CloudFlare cached images when they are optimized with MegaOptim.

 = I have problem, the plugin won't work. =
-   Please <a target="_blank" href="https://megaoptim.com/contact">contact us</a> as soon as possible and we can assist you!
+   Please <a target="_blank" href="https://megaoptim.com/contact">contact us</a> as soon as possible and we can assist you.
+We even have a live chat.

 == Screenshots ==